sujoyrc/hindustani_raga_dataset_processing/README.md

 The output of this process will create the pitch contours in cents at 10 ms intervals.
 Unvoiced segments less than 400 ms are interpolated by a linear interpolation.
 Conversion from Hz to cents is done based on the tonic files in 00\_data/03\_singer\_specific\_tonic.
 There will be a separate output csv file for each recording present in 00\_data/00\_orig\_video

 Note that this does not do the separate audacity based processing (source separation) for 3 singers - AG / CC / SCh.
-If you would like to do this follow the instructions in [ReadMePitchExtraction.docx f](https://github.com/sujoyrc/hindustani_raga_dataset_processing/blob/main/ReadmePitchExtraction.docx)or these singers.
+If you would like to do this, either check Part 2 of [Audio Processing and Pitch Extraction](#audio-processing-and-pitch-extraction) above or this document: [ReadMePitchExtraction.docx](https://github.com/sujoyrc/hindustani_raga_dataset_processing/blob/main/ReadmePitchExtraction.docx)

 7\.
 Run the following.
 This code will use the CAMERA\_VIEWS variable.